-Four things taxpayers need to know about the new 1040 form
+Four things taxpayers need to know about the new 1040 for 2018

 Tax preparation, including DIY and professional interviews, will not change with the new 2018 Form 1040.

 - Whether they use software to prepare their own taxes, or seek assistance from a tax professional, taxpayers will not notice a difference in their tax preparation process.
 They still need to provide the same information they’ve provided in the past to determine if they’re eligible for any tax benefits: information about themselves, their household, their income and more.